Brain Abscess in Children

 - Bulging of the soft spots on the head (fontanelles)

-- Unusual sleepiness or being less alert than normal
+- Abnormal sleepiness or being less alert than normal

 - Increased irritability